Blog

 Talk to Your Healthcare Provider

-If your dandruff doesn’t improve with regular use of an anti-dandruff shampoo, it’s best to talk to a healthcare provider, particularly a dermatologist.
+If your dandruff doesn’t improve with regular use of an anti-dandruff shampoo, it’s best to talk to a healthcare provider, particularly a dermatologist or dermatology expert.

 Although most cases of dandruff are associated with seborrheic dermatitis, other medical conditions — like scalp psoriasis or ringworm — can also cause skin flaking.